Liubov-110/baseBlogPage_needFrontEndHelp/README.md

 # baseBlogPage_needFrontEndHelp

-I need help of FronEnd engineers to make my blog&amp;portfolio look better.
+I need help of FrontEnd engineers to make my blog&amp;portfolio look better.

 The main thing I want to change is menu items align to the right when burger menu expands.